 1Each dot corresponds to average summer temperatures for a given country in the regional grouping in one time period from the median output of an ensemble of 30 of the most advanced climate models (CMI P5).
-Within each region, countries are ordered along the
+Within each region, countries are ordered along the x-axis according to their temperature in the earliest period, from lowest to highest.

-2There is no visible difference between the summer temperatures in the last two time periods.
+2 There is no visible difference between the summer temperatures in the last two time periods.